Foundry Fellows // The 2023 Class

-Meet the Foundry Fellows.
+Meet the 2023 Class of Foundry Fellows.
 Fellows are early-career law and policy innovators passionate about technology and are responsible for the planning, execution and substance of all Foundry initiatives.
-For more media and speaking requests, please visit our Speakers Bureau page.
+[Previous Foundry Classes]

 Chanel Cornett is a Counsel on the Trust & Safety team at Zoom.
 Prior to joining Zoom, Chanel was a Legal and Policy Officer at Fair Trials, where she worked on criminal justice reform policy.
 Before Fair Trials, she spent her first year post-law school graduation working for California Attorney General, Xavier Beccerra’s legal and policy advisory team.